gingledoof/osu-bot/README.md

 Begin key tracking by pressing the numlock key.
 This start key may be changed in utils.py.
 Refer to pynput documentation.
 Stop key tracking by pressing the escape key.
 This key may be changed in utils.py as well To adjust the random misses, refer to the getHit function in osu_keys.py.
 This will be upgraded in a future version
-### NOTE: As of right now, every time the bot is restarted using these keys, you MUST restart the python script.
-This will be resolved in a later fix.
+### NOTE: As of right now, the script is stopped when the assigned quit key is pressed.